andyatkinson/blog/_posts/2014-01-05-notes-from-the-startup-owners-manual.markdown

 ---
 layout: post
-title: "Notes from the Startup Owner's Manual"
+title: "Notes from Startup Owners Manual"
-date: 2014-01-05 12:48
+date: 2014-01-05
 comments: true
-categories: [Lean Startup, Books]
+tags: [Lean Startup, Books]
 ---

 The book **_The Startup Owner's Manual_** [^book] has a lot of practical tips to increase the chances of success at your startup.
 Here are some notes from Chapters 4 and 5 from the book.

-##### Questions to ask
+#### Questions to ask

  * Have we identified a problem a customer wants to see solved?
  * Does our product solve this problem?